svalinn/DAGMC/doc/index.rst

 |

 Direct Accelerated Geometry Monte Carlo (DAGMC) is a software package that allows users to perform Monte Carlo radiation transport directly on CAD models.

-DAGMC has been integrated into a variety of Monte Carlo radiation codes including MCNP5_, Geant4_, Fluka_, Tripoli4_, and Shift_.
+DAGMC has been integrated into a variety of Monte Carlo radiation codes including MCNP5_, Geant4_, FLUKA_, Tripoli4_, and Shift_.
 There are also efforts planned to integrate DAGMC into other codes such as MCNP6_, Serpent2_, OpenMC_, Phits_, and Frensie.